-This OEE request for renewal is based upon the facts underlying the issuance of the initial TDO and the renewal order subsequently issued in this matter on October 3, 2022, as well as other evidence developed during this investigation.
-These facts and evidence demonstrate that Azur continues to act in blatant disregard for U.S. export controls and the applicable TDO.
-Specifically, the initial TDO, issued on April 7, 2022, was based on evidence that Azur engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022, from destinations including, but not limited to, Nha Trang, Vietnam, Dubai, United Arab Emirates, and Antalya, Turkey, without the required BIS authorization.7 Further evidence submitted by BIS indicated that Azur was continuing to operate aircraft subject to the EAR domestically on flights within Russia, potentially in violation of Section 736.2(b)(10) of the Regulations.
+OEE's request for renewal is based upon the facts underlying the issuance of the initial TDO and the evidence developed over the course of this investigation, which indicate a blatant disregard for U.S. export controls, as well as the TDO.
+Specifically, the initial TDO, issued on June 24, 2022, was based on evidence that Pobeda engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022 from destinations including, but not limited to, Antalya, Turkey, Gazipasa, Turkey, and Istanbul, Turkey, without the required BIS authorization.7

-As discussed in the October 3, 2022 renewal order, evidence presented by BIS indicated that, after the initial order issued, Azur continued to operate aircraft subject to the EAR and classified under ECCN 9A991.b on flights both into and out of Russia, in violation of the Regulations and the TDO itself.8 Specifically, the October 3, 2022 renewal order detailed
+As discussed in the December 20, 2022 renewal order, evidence presented by BIS indicated that, after the renewal order issued, Pobeda continued to operate aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia, in violation of the Regulations and the TDO itself.8 Specifically, the December 20, 2022 renewal order detailed Siberian's